CIML-bioinformatic/JPGlab_LysoDC/README.md

 ### Run step 7

 #### Goal
+This step aims at comparing the expression level of key genes and the flows of cells relative estimate velocities in order to decipher the differentiation steps.
+This study allowed us to define sepcific zone in the t-SNE embedding, called _bassins_, corresponding to zones where the flow of velocities goes out (emission bassin) or goes in (attraction bassin (see article).

 #### Input
 This step use input from previous analysis.
 Here is a tree presentation of the content of the folder $WORKING_DIR/data/step7 as it should be before the execution of the analysis.
 Note that the file "cell_cluster_mapping.tsv" is the on from step6 output NOT the one from step5 output.